 What’s the difference between a browlift and a mini facelift?

 A browlift and mini facelift are similar procedures, though they target two different areas of the face.
 Whereas a browlift lifts, tightens and sculpts the forehead area, a mini facelift treats the lower third of the face.
 The browlift and mini facelift can be performed at the same time.

 Will my scars be visible?

 The goal for every browlift is to provide the patient with the most natural-looking and longest-lasting results.
 This includes making incisions in areas where they are not noticeable.
 Because browlift incision are made within the hairline, they’re virtually invisible.

 Is a browlift a better option than fillers or injectables?

 Some fillers and injectables like Juvederm Voluma or Botox can create a lifted appearance in the brow area, but the results are only temporary.
 A surgical browlift yields more dramatic results that can last 10 to 15 years.
 (Any lift isn’t considered “permanent” simply because as you age, the appearance of your skin will naturally change.)

 HAVE MORE QUESTIONS?

-    Our skilled, double-board certified facial plastic and reconstructive

-    surgeon Dr. Minton is available to discuss a browlift in greater detail

-    during a consultation at our Savannah Facial Plastic Surgery offices in
+Our skilled, double-board certified facial plastic and reconstructive surgeon Dr. Minton is available to discuss a browlift in greater detail during a consultation at our Savannah Facial Plastic Surgery office in Savannah.

-    Savannah or Pooler.
 Arrange your consultation by contacting us today.